sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 ### A Few Words on Swagger / OpenAPI

+> **OpenAPI specification** - a programming language-agnostic standard for documenting HTTP APIs.

+Swashbuckle inspects your API and generates a specification from it.

+Swashbuckle UI wraps swagger-ui, a documentation interface.

+Support for improving the OpenAPI specification is provided via `Microsoft.AspNetCore.OpenApi`.

 ### Adding Support for OpenAPI with Swashbuckle

+TODO:

 ### Adding Descriptions and Summaries

+TODO:

 ### Describing Response Types and Status Codes

+TODO:

 ### Describing Request Types

+TODO:

 ### Gaining Full OpenApiOperation Control

+TODO:

 ### Describing API Security in Swagger

+TODO:

 ## Extras